kopp/minipython/docs/tutorials/images.rst

 Notice that last item?
 It was an image!

-We can tell MicroPython to animate a list of images.
+We can tell MiniPython to animate a list of images.
 Luckily we have a couple of lists of images already built in.
 They're called ``Image.ALL_CLOCKS`` and ``Image.ALL_ARROWS``::